shanebarrios/chess-engine/README.md

 cmake --build build
 ```
 Alternatively, there are presets set in `CMakePresets.json` that work well with Visual Studio.

-Afterwards, the `Chess` and `Client` executables will generate within a `build/bin`.
+After running the build command, the `Chess` and `Client` executables will generate within `build/bin`.
-Note that you must set an environment variable `LICHESS_API_TOKEN` to a valid api token to run the `Client` program.
+Note that you must set the environment variable `LICHESS_API_TOKEN` in order to run the `Client` program.